-- 1. Perform well sampling within 24 hours of purging if well has recovered sufficiently to sample.
+- 8. Utilize dedicated, new polyethylene bailers and tubing for sampling.
+If sampling for emerging contaminants such as PFAS, HDPE bailers and tubing must be used. - 9.
+Purge until the required volume is removed.
+If the well purges to dryness and recharges within 15 minutes, purging can continue as it recharges.
+If the well purges to dryness and the recharge is greater than 15 minutes, purging is terminated, and sampling can occur as soon as the well recharges. - 10.
+Calculate the well volumes and record measurements for pH, temperature, turbidity, and conductivity during the purging along with physical observations. - 3.4 Well Sampling Procedures - 1.
+Perform well sampling within 24 hours of purging if well has recovered sufficiently to sample.
 If sufficient volume for analytical testing cannot be obtained from a well or if recharge exceeds 24 hours, then DEC should be consulted on analytical priorities and validity of the sample. - 2.
-Collect sample using appropriate containers. - 3.
+Collect samples using appropriate containers. - 3.
 Label sample bottles using a waterproof permanent marker per procedures outlined below. - 4.
 Use verifiably clean sample bottles (containing required preservatives) and place samples on ice in coolers for transport to the analytical laboratory, who will certify bottles are analyte-free. - 5.
-Initiate chain-of-custody.

-6. Record well sampling data field notebook and on the Well Development/Purging Log.
+Initiate chain-of-custody. - 6.
+Record well sampling data field notebook and on the Well Development/Purging Log.